CrossRef/event-data-user-guide/docs/data/graph.md

 This model represents the link between the conceptual items via their PIDs and also includes the URLs.
 This model includes more information but, like model 1, doesn't describe exactly which URLs were used in a given link.

 This is similar to model 1, except that the relationship is modelled between the PIDs, not the URLs.
-This may not represent that the Reddit page mentioned the article landing page, but it does represent that it mentioned the article, and that the article has the landing page URL.
+This may not represent that the Reddit page mentioned the article Landing Page, but it does represent that it mentioned the article, and that the article has the Landing Page URL.

 Event Data uses DOIs to represent registered content such as articles, so the way this model is expressed is closer to the way the Event is expressed.
 However it discards the information about *how* the Reddit post linked to the article.